Local Dissipativity Analysis of Nonlinear Systems: Problem Statement and Background

-The quadratic supply rate in \eqref{eq:supplyRate} admits sufficient conditions for QSR dissipativity of smooth, nonlinear, control affine systems \cite[Theorem 1]{hill1976stability}, \cite[Theorem 2]{van19922}.
-However, these were originally formulated for global dissipativity.
+Sufficient conditions for global QSR dissipativity of smooth, nonlinear, control affine systems were formatted in \cite[Theorem 1]{hill1976stability}, \cite[Theorem 2]{van19922}.
 Local dissipativity can be established instead by applying the proof strategy from \cite[Theorem 2]{van19922} while restricting the initial state to a set, $x_0\in\Omega$, that is robustly positive invariant to inputs in $u\in\Ucal_\Omega\neq \emptyset$ and using a more general storage function.
-The resulting conditions implying local dissipativity of \eqref{eq:dynSys} in $\Omega$ when $\Ucal_\Omega$ are summarized next, providing an \ac{lmi} that mirrors the \ac{kyp} Lemma.
+The resulting conditions are summarized next, providing a \ac{mi} that mirrors the \ac{kyp} Lemma.